 By: Oluwatosin Adesola

-However, the application was opposed by the Counsel to the State House of Assembly, Barr.
-Femi Emodamori, argued that Since Aiyedatiwa had sued the State Chief Judge “for himself and all the Judges of Ondo State High Court” as the 5th Defendant in his Counterclaim, all the High Court Judges are parties to the Counter-Claim and none of them, including Justice D.I Kolawole, can adjudicate the case, because it is a cardinal rule of justice that no one can be a Judge in his own case.
+Justice Kolawole did not rule on the application after the Counsel to the State House of Assembly, Barr.
+Femi Emodamori, vehemently opposed it, argued that since Aiyedatiwa had sued the State Chief Judge “for himself and all the Judges of Ondo State High Court” as the 5th Defendant in his Counterclaim, all the High Court Judges are parties to the Counter-Claim and none of them, including Justice D.I Kolawole, can adjudicate the case, because it is a cardinal rule of justice that no one can be a Judge in his own case.

-Ruling on the application, the court directed all the parties to continue to maintain the peace and thereafter adjourned the case till November 22, 2023 to enable parties filed relevant processes and documents.
+Ruling on the application, Justice Kolawole directed all the parties to maintain the peace and thereafter adjourned the case till November 22, 2023 to enable parties filed relevant processes and documents.